-- · oversees risk management procedures and - · receives regular management information and reports concerning the Bank's performance against risk appetite and the measures set by it and by the Board.
-Regular updates are received on regulatory developments, and consideration is given to how these will affect plans, processes, systems and controls - · reviews the effectiveness of the ESG framework, including managing and reporting the financial risks from climate change - promotes a consumer-centred culture through consideration of the relevance and implications of the FCA Consumer Duty - · ensures that the CRO has unfettered access to the Committee and its Chair as a key part of the Bank's governance framework.
+- · oversees risk management procedures and reviews risk reports on key business areas - · receives regular management information and reports concerning the Bank's performance against risk appetite and the measures set by it and by the Board.
+Regular updates are received on regulatory developments, and consideration is given to how these will affect plans, processes, systems and controls - · reviews the effectiveness of the ESG framework, including managing and reporting the financial risks from climate change - promotes a consumer-centred culture through consideration of the relevance and implications of the FCA Consumer Duty requirements in all matters - · ensures that the CRO has unfettered access to the Committee and its Chair as a key part of the Bank's governance framework.